monadicus/computer/README.md

 This runs every `met/2` statement that's valid for your platform.

-`marelle scan`
+`computer scan`

 ### Install something

 This will run the `meet/2` clause for your package, provided a valid one exists for your current platform.

-`marelle meet python`
+`computer meet python`

 ### See your platform

 To find the right platform code to use in deps you're writing, run:

-`marelle platform`
+`computer platform`

 It reports the code for the platform you're currently on.

 ## Where to put your deps

-Like both Babushka and Babashka, Marelle looks for deps in `~/.marelle/deps` and in a folder called `marelle-deps` in the current directory, if either exists.
+Like both Babushka and Babashka, Computer looks for deps in `~/.computer/deps` and in a folder called `computer-deps` in the current directory, if either exists.
 This allows you to set up a personal set of deps for your environment, as well as project-specific deps.

 ## Examples

-See my [marelle-deps](https://github.com/larsyencken/marelle-deps) repo for working examples.
+See [computer-deps](https://github.com/monadicus/computer-deps) repo for working examples.

 ## Developing